dbentler/personalwebsite/README.md

 # https://www.darrenbentler.com/
 My personal portfolio/devblog site, created with Flask, Bootstrap, and HTML5.

-The website is currently hosted on the Google App Engine, which is linked to this repository to automatically update whenever a new push to main is created.
+The website is currently hosted on the Google App Engine, which is linked to this repository to automatically update whenever a new push/merge to main is created.

 # Development
 Development currently takes place on the websiteDev branch.
 Here, I work on implementing new features or changing layouts.
-You can preview these changes by cloning and running the site locally.
+Whenever I'm done with a feature, whether it be an article or CSS change, I merge the changes into the "main" branch.
+You can preview these changes by cloning that respitory and running the site locally.

 ## Versioning
 Versioning follows the following format: